xBlaz3kx/asset-management-assignment/README.md

 Compromises made:

-- One of the compromises made in the implementation is omitting API model separation from domain models.
-Currently, domain model = API model.
-This is not a good practice in a real-world application, but it was done to save time.
 - Guaranteeing proper unit conversions when generating and storing measurements.
 I've made the Power model with Unit and Measurement fields, but I didn't implement the conversion logic, as the requirements did not specify multiple units.